 With the potential construction of 20 (under the proposed Master Program) or 30 (under existing regulations) new homes and four new non-residential structures within Mukilteo's shoreline jurisdiction, increased traffic will result.
-The City's existing Transportation Plan establishes level-of-service standards for the existing transportation network.
-The City's Transportation Plan has evaluated the impacts of growth through the year 2020 based upon development opportunities presented in the Comprehensive Plan and the SMP.
+The City's existing Transportation Plan By The Way (Bike - Transit - Walk) Plan establishes level-of-service standards for the existing transportation network.
+The City's Transportation By the Way Plan has evaluated the impacts of growth through the year 204720 based up on development opportunities presented in the Comprehensive Plan and the SMP.